hughbien/boutique/README.md

 # TODO

+* switch to SecureRandom
+* add docs for using rack-timeout and rack-throttle
 * add Stripe integration
 * add template-able email integration for purchase receipts + recover
 * add re-usable UI for purchasing, downloading, recover